|

 A lot of data recovery solutions out there offer a free trial that only gets you as far as previewing recoverable files.
 Once you attempt to retrieve them, you’ll get hit with a message asking you to purchase the full version.
 Check if the software has a free version that allows actual recovery.

-Begin the scanning process to find deleted files with the Recover button
+The Recover button starts the scanning process to discover deleted files

-Pick the files to be restored and then click Recover a second time to begin the recovery process
+Choose the data to be restored from the preview display and click Recover to perform the recovery

 Data recovery software often saves recovered files in a specified directory which you can then access through Windows File Explorer.
 Disk Drill, for example, is one of the best data recovery programs around and includes a button at the end of the retrieval process that will open the folder where your recovered PNG files are located.